Tolga Karsili, Ph.D.

 Professional Appointments:

-- 2018 – Present: Assistant Professor of Chemistry, University of Louisiana at Lafayette, LA
+- 2018 – 2024: Assistant Professor of Chemistry, University of Louisiana at Lafayette, LA, USA.

 - 2016 – 2018: Post-doctoral research associate, Computational and Theoretical Chemistry, Temple University, PA, USA.